Infidelity Therapy – How can it help?

 Marriage Counselling and Couples Therapy for Infidelity (In-Person or Online): Conclusion

 The importance of a satisfying intimate partnership cannot be overstated, as it greatly influences overall well-being and acts as a buffer against various stressors.
 The discovery of a partner’s infidelity usually elicits extreme suffering and distress, triggering a range of emotions and behaviours.
 Integrative therapy approaches that combine cognitive-behavioural, insight-oriented, trauma-based and forgiveness interventions have proven effective in addressing infidelity-specific issues.
-Online marriage counselling and couples therapy for infidelity typically follow three phases: managing the immediate impact, gaining insight into the reasons behind the affair, and considering the path forward.
+Marriage counselling and couples therapy for infidelity typically follow three phases: managing the immediate impact, gaining insight into the reasons behind the affair, and considering the path forward.

 Eye Movement Desensitization and Reprocessing (EMDR) therapy can be particularly beneficial in addressing the profound effects of interpersonal betrayal trauma.
 By integrating negative memories and promoting emotional well-being, EMDR therapy offers a transformative path towards healing from betrayal trauma.